PHYSICAL THERAPY Courses

 This course addresses the examination, assessment and fabrication issues associated with the development of prosthetics and orthotics for selected patient populations.
 Prerequisites: PT 665 and PT 666.

 The student is provided an 8-week opportunity to apply academic philosophy, theory, and practices during a period of clinical education.
-This internship or PT 872 will consist of a rehabilitation experience (pediatric or adult neurology).
-The student will be required to collect data for a research case study during this internship or PT 872.
+This clinical experience or PT 872 will consist of a rehabilitation experience (pediatric or adult neurology).
+The student will be required to collect data for a research case study during this clinical experience or PT 872.

 The student is provided an 8-week opportunity to apply academic philosophy, theory, and practices during a period of clinical education.
-This internship or PT 871 will consist of a rehabilitation experience (pediatric or adult neurology).
-The student will be required to collect data for a research case study during this internship or PT 871.
+This clinical experience or PT 871 will consist of a rehabilitation experience (pediatric or adult neurology).
+The student will be required to collect data for a research case study during this clinical experience or PT 871.

-Students spend eight weeks at different facilities in a full-time internship.
+Students spend eight weeks at different facilities in a full-time clinical experience.
 This course provides an opportunity to develop on-site innovative clinical investigations with program and clinical faculty coordination/supervision.

 A final clinical experience for physical therapy students.
-Students spend eight weeks at different facilities in a full-time internship.
+Students spend eight weeks at different facilities in a full-time clinical experience.
 This course provides an opportunity to develop on-site innovative clinical investigations with program and clinical faculty coordination/supervision.

 PT 880.
 Psychosocial Aspects of Patient Care.
 2 Credits.